sakhmatd/sdocklaunch/README.md

 Note that you will have to run the procedure listed above to reinstall sdocklaunch after you make any changes to the configuration.

+## Issues/TODO

+Some programs don't use typical icon names (PCManFM uses system-file-manager, for example).
+As of now, such programs will display a stock GTK icon.

+A list of such exceptions could be built to grow over time and code added to use the correct icons.

 ## Contributing

 Contributions are welcome no matter who you are and where you come from.